The Optometry Admission Test (OAT)

 Visit the Prometric site

 How many times can I take the OAT?
-What is the retest policy?

 The OAT retest policy is not subject to appeal and states that: